The Frog (South Korean TV series): Plot

 The Frog unfolds in a secluded forest town, a few hours' drive from Seoul, where Jeon Yeong-ha has spent the last several years.
 Following his beloved wife's terminal illness, Yeong-ha moved to this tranquil location, fulfilling her dream of living in a beautiful, remote house surrounded by nature.
 After she died, he chose to remain in the town, residing in a modest home adjacent to the villa he now operates as a holiday rental.
 His daughter, Ui-seon, frequently urges him to return to Seoul to live with her and her fiancé, but Yeong-ha finds solace in managing the rental alongside his best friend, Yong-chae.
 However, Yeong-ha lacks the drive to fully commit to the business, relying on Yong-chae to encourage him to promote the property online to attract more guests.

 Amidst this backdrop, a young woman named Seong-a arrives at the rental with her son, Si-hyeon.
 Though she carries an air of mystery and reserve, Yeong-ha welcomes them without hesitation.
 His sense of unease grows when Seong-a departs early the next morning, leaving behind disturbing blood stains and an overpowering scent of bleach, most alarmingly without her son in tow.

 The narrative also weaves in a chilling incident from over twenty years ago at the Lake View Motel, run by Gu Sang-jun and his wife, Eun-gyeong.
 In the early 2000s, Sang-jun's hospitality took a dark turn when he invited a serious-looking man, later identified as the serial killer Hyang-cheol, to stay the night.
 Despite being off-season and desperate for business, Sang-jun offered the guest the best room at a nominal fee.
 This fateful decision shattered Sang-jun's life when Hyang-cheol committed a brutal murder within the motel's walls.
 Though the killer was apprehended swiftly, the motel's reputation suffered irreparable damage.

-As the specter of crime looms over both timelines, a singular thread connects them: Officer Yoon Bo-min.
-With an innate talent for solving crimes, Bo-min began her career at the Hosu police station just days before Hyang-cheol's horrific act.
-She witnessed the motel's decline and the profound impact of the murder on Sang-jun and his family.
-Now, as a high-ranking officer returning to the same station, she begins to observe unsettling behavior from Yeong-ha and his enigmatic guest, Seong-a, hinting at a deeper, intertwining mystery waiting to be unraveled.
+Officer Yoon Bo-min connects the two timelines.
+A skilled investigator, Bo-min began her career at the Hosu police station shortly before Hyang-cheol committed the murder.
+She witnessed the motel's decline and the effects of the crime on Sang-jun and his family.
+Years later, she returns to the same station as a senior officer and begins to take notice of Yeong-ha and his guest, Seong-a, as events surrounding them suggest a possible connection to the earlier case.